AhoyISki/Firedecor/README.md

 debug_mode = false
 ```
 paste this into your `wayfire.ini` and add firedecor to your active plugins to get started.

+#### My config
+This is my own configuration, feel free to copy it if you want

 ## Screenshots
 Left side decoration: